Anglo-Ashanti wars: First Anglo-Ashanti War (1823–1831)

-The immediate cause of the war happened when a group of Ashanti kidnapped and murdered an African serviceman of the Royal African Corps on 1 February 1823.
-Freeman writes that there is no evidence the King of Ashanti was responsible for the attack as it was caused by a dispute between the Sergeant and the Ashanti perpetrators.
-Sergeant Kujo Otetfo of the Royal African Colonial Corps became involved in a verbal dispute with an Ashanti trader, and in the words of a British doctor, Walton Claridge "grossly abused the King of Ashanti, and it was this insignificant event that provided the spark that set the whole country in a blaze of war".
-Otetfo taunted the Ashanti by saying "Cormantine and Saturday", referring to the Battle of Cormantine in 1731 that saw the Ashanti king slain, a defeat that was considered so humiliating for the Ashanti that it was a capital offense to even mention the battle within their kingdom.
+The immediate cause of the war happened when a group of Ashanti kidnapped and killed an African sergeant of the Royal African Colonial Corps (RACC) on 1 February 1823.
+Freeman writes that there is no evidence the King of Ashanti was responsible for the attack as it was caused by a dispute between the sergeant and those who killed him.
+Sergeant Kujo Otetfo of the RACC became involved in a verbal dispute with an Ashanti trader and in the words of the British doctor Walton Claridge "grossly abused the King of Ashanti, and it was this insignificant event that provided the spark that set the whole country in a blaze of war".
+Otetfo taunted the trader by saying "Kormante ne Memeneda" (English: Cormantine and Saturday), referring to the Battle of Cormantine in 1731 that saw the Ashanti king slain, a defeat that was considered so humiliating for the Ashanti that it was a capital offence to even mention the battle within their kingdom.
 Otetfo was kidnapped by an Ashanti war party a few weeks later, and was beheaded on 2 February 1823.

-Historian Wilks adds that the attack was carried out under the commands of the War Party and not Asantehene Osei Bonsu as they executed the Sergent for insulting the Asantehene.
-A small British group was led into a trap which resulted in 10 killed, 39 wounded and a British retreat.
-The Ashanti tried to negotiate but the British governor, Sir Charles MacCarthy, rejected Ashanti claims to Fanti areas of the coast and resisted their overtures.
+The British istorian Ivor Wilks adds that the attack was carried out under the commands of the War Party and not Asantehene Osei Bonsu as they executed the Sergeant for insulting the Asantehene.
+A small British force sent inland by MacCarthy was led into a trap which resulted in the force being ambushed, suffering 10 men killed and 39 wounded before retreating.
+The Ashanti tried to negotiate but MacCarthy rejected Ashanti claims to Fante areas of the coast and resisted their overtures.

 MacCarthy returned from Sierra Leone when he learned of Otetfo's beheading and landed at Cape Coast Castle.
-Dr. Clardige wrote: "His journey was a triumphal progress.
+Dr. Claridge wrote: "His journey was a triumphal progress.
 The Anamabos and the people of the other villages through which he passed hailed him with enthusiasm".
 Despite the way that the force that he sent inland had been annihilated, MacCarthy reported the battle to London as a victory.
-MacCarthy wrote to the Colonial Secretary, Lord Bathurst his belief that the Ashanti were "blustering" and "they were not prepared for war, but depended solely upon the terror of their name to bring us to seek a compromise, and I suppose to extort from the native people under our fort...a contributions of six hundred ounces of gold".
-MacCarthy asked for and received permission to have the Royal African Corps redeployed from the Cape Colony (modern south-western South Africa) to the Gold Coast.
-The Royal African Corps, made up of six companies of white soldiers and three companies of black soldiers, was a "disciplinary corps" of the British Army meant to punish soldiers of "bad character" who been convicted of criminal offenses.
-It was not regarded as a high-quality unit, but it was the only British Army unit available for operations in Africa.
+MacCarthy wrote to the Colonial Secretary, Lord Bathurst his belief that the Ashanti were "blustering" and "they were not prepared for war, but depended solely upon the terror of their name to bring us to seek a compromise, and I suppose to extort from the native people under our fort... a contributions of six hundred ounces of gold".
+MacCarthy asked for and received permission to have the Royal African Colonial Corps redeployed from the Cape Colony (modern south-western South Africa) to the Gold Coast.
+The RACC, made up of six companies of white soldiers and three companies of black soldiers, was a "disciplinary corps" of the British Army meant to punish soldiers of "bad character" who had been convicted of criminal offences.
+Though of poor quality, it was the only British Army unit available for operations in West Africa.